‘The Last Waltz’ by The Band that returned rock to its roots

-Formed in the early 60s in Toronto, where Ronnie Hawkins, a Canadian rockabilly addict recruited them one by one among the best bands around, their jump to fame came when Dylan signed them up for his electric conversion.
+Formed in the early 60s in Toronto, where Ronnie Hawkins, an Arkansas-born rockabilly addict recruited them one by one among the best bands around, their jump to fame came when Dylan signed them up for his electric conversion.
 That’s how they started with the name The Band, despite still being recognised as The Hawks.
 It was also while the author of Highway 61 was in spiritual recluse in Woodstock after a motorcycle accident, where they would take rock back to its roots, after the excesses of psychedelia.
 Their first 2 albums are still an absolute reference, country, blues or soul mixed into their sound with perfection.

 In the mid-70s, their leader and songwriter, Robbie Robertson, decided to quit going on tour, like the Beatles did in the 60s, and focus more on studio work.
 Despite the displeasure of the rest of the group to the idea, which would end up hastening their end, they set a date for a goodbye gig.
 When it was decided to include Hawkins and Dylan, who they had collaborated closely with, the list of guests started to pile high, due to the tremendous esteem they always enjoyed among other musician mates, like Clapton, who said that he would have liked to have joined the band.